Surrey County Cricket Club: Club captains

 Surrey have had 41 club captains since 1846.
 The club captain leads the team on the field, unless he is on international duty, injured or otherwise unavailable.
 Surrey's most successful County Championship captain is Stuart Surridge, who won the title in each year of his captaincy in a five-year run stretching from 1952 to 1956.
 The current captain since his appointment in 2018 is Rory Burns.
 For the 2018 season onwards, the club announced the creation of a separate captain specifically for Twenty20 matches, with experienced bowler Jade Dernbach being appointed to the role.

 Officers

-This list excludes those who are also listed above as notable players.
-Data is primarily taken from Surrey Yearbooks.

 Presidents

 The position of president is an honorary one.
 The president does not take a salary and is chosen from supporters of the club.
-Past holders of the seat have included former prime minister Sir John Major and a number of former players, an example of which is the 2011 president and 1960s Surrey slow left-arm bowler Roger Harman, who held the post for a single year, as has been customary in recent years.
-He was the 48th president.
+Past presidents have included former prime minister Sir John Major and the newsreader Sir Trevor McDonald.
+Former players to have held the post include John Edrich.

 Secretaries and chief executives

 The chief executive is the official in charge of the day-to-day running of the club.
 Prior to 1993, the position was known as secretary.

-The current chief executive is Steve Elworthy.

-The previous chief executive was Richard Gould, who served the club between 2011 and 2021 (after a six-year tenure at Somerset).